katysaintin/KatyInControl/episodes/S1E03_Part1_ThePersuaders.md

 🕓
 The system went through three names.
 TCS.
+Then GTACS — the Ground Test Accelerator Control System.
 Then LAACS — because the Army didn't want the work publicly linked to the weapons programme.
 Then something happened that changed everything.